 Item Contribution

+discussion 10%

-participation 10%
+homework 10%

-homework 30%
+project 30%

-midterm 30%
+midterm 20%

 final 30%

 Academic integrity

 Homework may be completed with a partner, but exams must be completed individually.
 The following are not allowed in this course.
 For the purposes of this course, they are violations of academic integrity.
 Violations of academic integrity will result in a score of 0 for the relevant assignment and a lowering of the final course grade by one letter grade (e.g., from A to B).
 In more severe or repeat cases, violations will result in an 'F' for the course and a referral to the campus academic integrity committee.